BohdanRubanov/nest-user-bot/README.md

 # Telegram Bot Collector

-**Telegram Bot Collector** is a production-oriented Telegram backend service designed to collect, persist, and analyze all available Telegram updates generated during user interaction with a bot.
+**Telegram Bot Collector** is a Telegram backend service designed to collect, persist, and analyze all available Telegram updates generated during user interaction with a bot.

-It focuses on reliability, data completeness, clean architecture, and extensibility.
-Every Telegram update is stored in a structured relational database along with the original raw payload, enabling future analytics, auditing, debugging, or integration with external systems.

 ---

-## 🛠 Technology Stack
+## Technology Stack

 - Node.js
 - NestJS